Reconsider your need to travel to Puerto Rico due to major damage to buildings and infrastructure following Hurricane Maria.

 The United States recognises dual nationality.
 Dual nationals are required by United States law to travel with both passports and use their United States passport to enter and exit the United States and its territories, including Puerto Rico.

-If you're an Australian-United States dual national, read the travel information on the United States Department of State's Bureau of Consular Affairs website before you travel.
+If you're an Australian-United States dual national, read important information on the United States Department of State's Bureau of Consular Affairs website before you travel.

 More information: Dual nationals